 1. Program Compliance Overview

-All students must be fully compliant with health and safety data before attending any clinical sessions.
+All students must be fully compliant with health and program data before attending any clinical sessions.
 Students are responsible for maintaining compliance throughout the program.
-Students found to be out of compliance will be immediately removed from the clinical setting and not allowed to return until compliance has be reestablished.
+Students found to be out of compliance will be immediately removed from the clinical setting and not allowed to return until compliance has been reestablished.

 2. Background Check